Let’s Start with the Basics

 Faster development of better apps

 With the growing keen interest shown by users to use OpenStack with the Kubernetes, it is expected that the solution has the potential to be immensely popular as it offers on-demand, access-anytime services.
-It also offers the capability of increased application portability, to reduced development time, allowing the apps to be more componentized and highly distributed.
+It also offers the capability of increased application portability, to reduce development time, allowing the apps to be more componentized and highly distributed.

 Improved OpenStack lifecycle management